photon-js/photon/packages/core/README.md

 ## Overview

 Photon Core provides the foundational functionality for building universal web applications with:
-- **Universal server support**: Works with Hono, Express, Fastify, Elysia, H3, HatTip, and more
+- **Universal server support**: Works with Hono, Express, Fastify, Elysia, H3, Hattip, and more
 - **Multi-platform deployment**: Deploy to Netlify, Vercel, Cloudflare, VPS, or any other platform
 - **Vite integration**: Powered by Vite's Environment API with HMR support
 - **Server code-splitting**: Each page and API route can be deployed to separate edge workers